Our current store hours:

 Still lots of dry fly fishing due to the lower flows, and fortunately the water is still coming out of the dam icy cold at about 47 degrees (rises to mid 50’s during warm, sunny afternoons by the time it hits the temp gauge about 2 miles below the dam).
 They did cut the dam release by about 20-25cfs yesterday afternoon, giving us a total flow in the permanent TMA/C&R (catch & release) of 95cfs (90cfs from the dam in Riverton, and 5cfs from the Still River).
 MDC continues to run the minimum required release, and DEEP has been augmenting that with anywhere from 25-50cfs extra from their small budget of water to keep the river cooler further downstream.
 Low flows = lots of rising trout & dry fly action.
 Many fish are rising in calf to knee deep water, so don’t make the mistake of only fishing the pools.
 Atthis flow the pools are flat & slow and create some technical dry fly fishing that often means 12-18’ leaders with long 7x tippets and #22-26 dries.
 It’s a lot easier to fool the trout in the knee deep runs that have a choppy surface, and there are LOTS of trout in that type of water, many in the 18”+ range, with some over 20”.
 You can also get away with bigger dry flies, heavier tippet, and shorter leaders in that water type.When they aren’t rising, try nymphing or do Dry/Dropper with a small nymph 12-24” below a buoyant visible dry fly.
 And another neglected but deadly technique is wet fly fishing with both winged wets & soft hackles.
 It’s an easy way to thoroughly cover shallower water without getting hung up.

-you can fish downstream at least as far as New Hartford, but by lunchtime I’d be Church Pool/Mathie’s Groveup to the dam- the further upstream and closer to the dam, the colder the water.
+Current temps (highs mid 70’s to low 80’s, nights around 60 degrees) through Thursday means that in the morningsyou can fish downstream at least as far as New Hartford, but by lunchtime I’d be Church Pool/Mathie’s Groveup to the dam- the further upstream and closer to the dam, the colder the water.
 Have a thermometer & use it.
 Otherwise you might be fishing in 70+ degree water, which is stressful & potentially lethal to the trout and unsporting.
 As long as you don’t venture too far downstream, you can stay in optimal water temps all day long.
 Friday through Sunday the highs will be upper 80’s, so stay further upriver then and take water temps.
 If the MDC everstarts releasing more water (they still have LOTS in the reservoirs currently) that will also cool things off more & further downriver.

-Due to lower flows & heat wave we had recently,the CT DEEP has created temporary Thermal Refuge areas near tributary/brook mouths where cooler water flowinto the mid to lower Farmington River downstream of the permanent TMA/C&R (they did this in 2016 during that extremely hot/dry Summer), starting just below the New Hartford Rt.
+Due to lower flows & heat wave we had recently,the CT DEEP has created temporary Thermal Refuge areas near tributary/brook mouths where cooler water flows into the mid to lower Farmington River downstream of the permanent TMA/C&R (they did this in 2016 during that extremely hot/dry Summer), starting just below the New Hartford Rt.
 219 bridge and going down to the town of Farmington.
 You cannot fish within 100 feet of the signs posted in these areas, here is a link that details this:

 https://portal.ct.gov/DEEP/News-Releases/News-Releases---2022/DEEP-Announces-Emergency-Closure-to-Fishing-Near-Tributaries-to-Farmington-Rivers